UK guide by CompareBanks: Find the best secured small business loans for your SME, using this review.

 They provide loans from £3,000 up to £500,000.
 A typical monthly APR ranges from 1.5% to 2.5%.
 Length of loan: 4-18 months.

-4. Start Up Loan Company — Top secured SME business loans (Government Loan Program)
+4. British Business Bank — Top secured SME business loans (Government Loan Program)

 Start Up Loan (SULCo) has helped thousands of companies get off the ground in the UK.
 Those in need of a business loan to launch a company may find this an attractive option.